 During the time leading to the formation of the Yuan Dynasty, the changing border zone between the steppe and China-proper was a large, fluid frontier settled by both nomads and ethnic Chinese where differences of ethnicity and ways of life between the two were not always clear-cut.
 Frontier non-Chinese might remain as herdsman, or they might become farmers or soldiers in Chinese military units, while the ethnic Chinese continued farming, engaged in forced government service, or served in the military, much as they had in the past.
 Some non-Chinese viewed themselves as part of their ethnic tribe, while others acknowledged the Chinese government and assimilated into the Chinese population.

 The nomads’ ultimate success in conquering and ruling China derived in part from the skills and experience they acquired co-habituating with the Han Chinese in these frontier areas.
 The Khitan, for example, adopted hereditary succession on the Chinese model so that son would succeed father.
 They also adopted many governing institutions from Chinese practices.
-Ultimately, the reigning elite of the Khitan became culturally ambidextrous, adroit in both Khitan and Chinese ways but, nevertheless, remaining distinct from the Chinese population, predominantly preserving their tribal customs.
+Ultimately, the reigning elite of the Khitan became culturally ambidextrous, adroit in both Khitan and Chinese ways.
+Nevertheless, they remained distinct from the Chinese population, predominantly preserving their tribal customs.

 The Khitans were eventually brought down by the Jurchens, a tribal people originating in the mountains of eastern Manchuria whose descendants would later found the Qing Dynasty.
 The Jurchens’ military success derived in part from their use of Chinese experts in military siege warfare.
 Like the Khitans before them, the Jurchens found that Chinese political institutions were effective not only at ruling the Chinese majority, but also at controlling their own nobles.
 Unlike the Khitans, the Jurchens were quick to adopt Chinese language, dress, and rituals.
-Nevertheless, by the 1100s, there was a growing backlash against the Jurchen’s increasing sinification from some Jurchen elite.
-In 1161, for instance, Jurchen military commanders executed the Jin emperor and then implemented efforts to revitalize the Jurchen heritage, including the use of Jurchen as a written language, the translation of Confucian classics into Jurchen, civil service examinations testing mastery of Jurchen, and punishment of those Jurchens practicing Chinese customs.
+Nevertheless, by the 1100s, there was a growing backlash from some Jurchen elite against the Jurchen’s increasing adoption of Chinese ways.
+In 1161, for instance, Jurchen military commanders executed the Jin emperor and then implemented efforts to revitalize the Jurchen heritage, including the use of Jurchen as a written language, the translation of Confucian classics into Jurchen, civil service examinations testing mastery of Jurchen and punishment of those Jurchens practicing Chinese customs.
 Despite these efforts, sinification of the Jurchens continued.
-By the end of the Jin dynasty, most Jurchens spoke Chinese, wore Chinese clothes, had adopted Chinese-style surnames, and had married with the local population.
+By the end of the Jin dynasty, most Jurchens spoke Chinese, wore Chinese clothes, had adopted Chinese-style surnames and had married with the local population.

 While the Jin Dynasty had successfully managed to conquer and rule Northern China, they never fully managed to pacify the Mongolian steppe.
 This was to prove their downfall.
 When a drop in the mean annual temperature reduced the supply of steppe grass for grazing animals, the Mongol leader Genghis Khan solved his people’s subsistence crisis by attacking the Jurchens.

 Ghengis’ career as the Great Khan, or Mongolian overlord, began in 1206 when he was selected by a Mongolian assembly of military leaders.
 Genghis proceeded to organize Mongolian society into one of the most effective military machines the world has ever known.
-He built his army on units of 1000 horsemen, cutting across tribal affiliations, and he created an elite bodyguard of 10,000 sons and brothers of commanders, which served directly under him.
+He built his army on diverse units of 1,000 horsemen whose members included varied tribal affiliations.
+He also created an elite bodyguard of 10,000 sons and brothers of commanders, which served directly under him.
 To minimize internal strife under his command, he created simple but draconian laws; robbery, for instance, was punished by death.
-Despite being illiterate, in order to communicate his orders more effectively, he also had the Uyghur script used for writing Mongol.
+Despite being illiterate, in order to communicate his orders more effectively, he also started to employ the Uyghur script to write the Mongol language.

-Kublai encouraged the creation of an international Chinese court culture where officials spoke Mongolian, Persian, and Turkic dialects as well as Chinese.
-He also encouraged the creation of a highly international official cuisine, which reflected influences from the regions throughout the extended Mongolian empire, which included not only the Yuan Dynasty but also large parts of Central Asia.
-In terms of religion, Kublai Khan preferred native religious practices focused on shamanism, rain–making, and fertility magic, but he also showed royal patronage and support to Chinese Daoists and Buddhist missionaries from Tibet.
-Tibetan Buddhism, in particular, grew rapidly during the Yuan Dynasty.
+Kublai encouraged the creation of an international Chinese court culture where officials spoke Mongolian, Persian and Turkic dialects as well as Chinese.
+He also encouraged the creation of a highly international official cuisine, which reflected influences from the regions throughout the extended Mongolian empire.
+In terms of religion, Kublai Khan preferred native religious practices focused on shamanism, rain–making, and fertility magic, but he also showed royal patronage and support to the Chinese Daoists and Buddhist missionaries from Tibet.
+In particular, Tibetan Buddhism grew rapidly during the Yuan Dynasty.

 The ethnic hierarchy of the Yuan’s diverse society was particularly complex.
 The Mongols enjoyed the most advantage, followed by the allies of the Mongols from areas outside China such as the Uyghurs and Tibetans.
 Former subjects of the Jin such as the Jurchens, sinified Khitans, and the Jin Chinese had second position.
 At the bottom of the social hierarchy were the former subjects of the Song.
-Each of the ethnic groups experienced different methods of taxation, judicial process, and appointment to office.
-The Chinese from the North, for instance, were taxed in ways that reflected Jin practices, whereas the Chinese in south were taxed in accordance with Song precedents.
-Each ethnic group was also judged and sentenced according to its own legal traditions; the Chinese, for instance, were the only ethnic group to be tattooed if convicted of theft.
+Each of the ethnic groups experienced different methods of taxation, judicial process and appointments to office.
+The Chinese from the North, for instance, were taxed in ways that reflected Jin practices, whereas the Chinese in the south were taxed in accordance with Song precedents.
+Each ethnic group was also judged and sentenced according to its own legal traditions.
+The Chinese, for instance, were the only ethnic group to be tattooed if convicted of theft.

 Other ethnic divisions reflected the Mongols efforts to maintain dominance over the Chinese majority.
 The Chinese were not allowed to own weapons or to gather in public.
 It was also illegal for them to trade in bamboo, as it was used to make bows and arrows.
 If a Mongol murdered a Chinese, he was usually freed by paying a fine.
 If a Chinese murdered a Mongol, however, he was subject to severe penalties, usually execution.

-Although it would not have been the first choice to be ruled by ‘barbarians’, Confucianism did not hold that it was a barrier to the conqueror of China also receiving the Mandate of Heaven.
-The Chinese belief in their own superiority emanated not from a sense of ethnic supremacy, but from one of cultural pre-eminence.
-If the barbarians adopted Chinese ways – Confucian values, ancestor worship, and Chinese civil bureaucracy, Chinese clothes and customs – they could become superior just like the Han Chinese.
+Although it would not have been the first choice of the Chinese to be ruled by ‘barbarians’, Confucianism argued that being a Barbarian was not in itself a barrier to receiving the Mandate of Heaven.
+The Chinese belief in their own superiority emanated not so much from a sense of ethnic supremacy, but from one of cultural pre-eminence.
+If the barbarians adopted Chinese ways – Confucian values, ancestor worship, Chinese civil bureaucracy and Chinese clothes and customs – they could become superior just like the ethnic Han Chinese.